snehaa1989/CSV-number-filegenerator/README.md

 # CSV-number-filegenerator
-A csv number file generator using html ans javascript.
+A small csv number file generator using html and javascript.